mingchaoma/RSA_Verify_Integration/README.md

 # Integrate RSA SecureID with Twilio Verify Service for SMS OTP delivery

-Twilio Function acts as proxy between RSA Security Manager and Twilip Verify API
+Twilio Function acts as proxy between RSA Security Manager and Twilip Verify API.
+Please read this blog for more detail (https://www.twilio.com/blog/verify-rsa-secureid).

 ## The problem
 RSA authentication manager (used by Admin to configure SecureID) HTTP Plug-in only support form-based authentication, while Twilo Verify API use basic authentication.